By Editorial Staff

 The differentiation and preference of such places or times over the others serve to wake up people’s energy and resolutions towards the pleasure of God.
 Moreover, this prevents boredom, and revives one’s activity to utilize these occasions to get closer to God and increase their rewards.

 The excellence of such times or places is closely related to the concept of worship of God and monotheism.
 In other words, this preference is not embedded in those times or places themselves as much as it is clung to their encompassment of supreme acts of worship.

 When we scrutinize some of the preferred times or places in Islam we come to know this fact easily.
 For example, Friday is preferred upon all the days of the week because it contains the Friday prayer which represents the most congregating prayer in the week as well as the obligatory Friday sermon.
-The month of Ramadan is the most blessed month of the year owing to its involvement of one of the pillars of Islam, namely fasting.

 The first 10 days of Dhul-Hijjah are also preferred because they include one of the pillars of Islam, which is Hajj.
 The sacred House of Kabah is favored upon other places because it is the direction of prayer and the place around which Muslims make the worship of Tawaf.